Washington, DC

 The Trump administration has made building a wall along our southern border a top priority – an action that will cause irreversible damage to fragile lands, imperiled wildlife and borderland communities.
 The package provides both $1.4 billion in new border wall funding and does not restrict from moving additional money for the wall from military construction and other accounts.
 However, the U.S. House of Representatives continued restrictions on wall construction in several protected areas in the Rio Grande Valley in Texas, including the National Butterfly Center and important ocelot habitat in the Santa Ana National Wildlife Refuge.
 Additional report language includes groundwork for mitigating some damage to wildlife and public lands by border wall construction.

-“Though the bill continues minimal protection for some essential wildlife areas, the funding for the border wall is deeply disappointing,” said Jamie Rappaport Clark, President and CEO of Defenders of Wildlife.
+“Though the bill continues minimal protection for some essential wildlife areas, the funding for the border wall is deeply disappointing,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Wildlife knows no boundaries, and the wall will have devastating consequences to hundreds of species and communities along the border.”

 In addition, yesterday, lawmakers retained most environmental riders from previous spending bills, including continued restrictions on listing the greater sage-grouse as an endangered species.
 Recent data indicate that sage-grouse populations are at historic lows and continue to decline in every state where they live.
 The bill does, however, include $72 million for conservation of the sage-grouse – a $4 million increase over FY 2019.